nanoframework/nanoFramework.WebServer/README.md

 This API example is basic but as you get the method, you can choose what to do.

 As you get the url, you can check for a specific controller called.
 And you have the parameters and the content payload!

+Notice the extension methods to read the body of the request:

+- ReadBody will read the data from the InputStream while the data is flowing in which might be in multiple passes depending on the size of the body
+- ReadForm allows to read a multipart/form-data form and returns the text key/value pairs as well as any files in the request

 Example of a result with call: